 This document and/or presentation is provided as a service to our customers.
-Its contents are designed solely for informational purposes, and should not be inferred or understood as legal advice or binding case law, nor shared with any third parties.
-Persons in need of legal assistance should seek the advice of competent legal counsel.
+Its contents are designed solely for informational purposes, and should not be inferred or understood as legal or medical advice, nor shared with any third parties.
+Persons in need of legal or medical assistance should seek the advice of legal counsel or a healthcare professional.
 Although care has been taken in preparation of these materials, we cannot guarantee the accuracy, currency or completeness of the information contained within it.
-Anyone using this information does so at his or her own risk.
+Anyone using this information does so at their own risk.